WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-07-12-debug-microservices-bridge-kubernetes.md

 description: Bridge to Kubernetes allows developers to easily debug microservices running in an existing Kubernetes cluster.
 ---

-Kubernetes and new tools and technologies, in general, are great to build new products and applications.
-An important aspect of using them is how easy it is to find and fix problems.
+Kubernetes is a great tool to run and manage our applications.
+An important aspect of using a tool like Kubernetes is how easy it is to find and fix problems.
 Tracing and debugging a microservice architecture can be quite hard and is perhaps the biggest downside of it.

 Microsoft allows developers to route traffic from a Kubernetes cluster to their local environment to debug microservices without the need to deploy a full cluster on your developer machine.